SBRI19005U Pharma I – Drug Discovery and Preclinical Development

 • Communicate professionally with the various specialist groups within the area of development of medicines.

-Participants must meet the admission criteria in BRIDGE - Translational Excellence Programme.
+Participants must meet the admission criteria of the BRIDGE – Translational Excellence Programme.

-The course is organized with a mix of scientific seminars by invited speakers, including technical lectures about modern technologies.
+The course is organised with a mix of scientific seminars by invited speakers, including technical lectures on modern technologies.

-The first five course days of the Pharma I course corresponds to week 1 of a course in the Professional Master’s Programme “Master of Industrial Drug Development” (MIND), and the MIND and BRIDGE participants are taught together during this week.
-The 6th course day is only for BRIDGE participants.
-For the BRIDGE participants, the course includes group project work where the participants will study and describe the discovery of a known drug in an oral presentation in plenum.
+The first five course days of the Pharma I course correspond to week one of the course “Discovery and Development of Medicines”, held in the professional master’s programmes "Master of Industrial Drug Development" (MIND) and "Master of Medicines Regulatory Affairs" (MRA).
+MIND, MRA, and BRIDGE participants are taught together during this week.
+The sixth course day is only for BRIDGE participants.
+For the BRIDGE participants, the course includes group project work, where the participants will study and describe the discovery of a known drug in an oral presentation to the plenary.

-The course will end with an evaluation where participants must reflect on course learning outcomes and give feedback for course development.
+The course will end with an evaluation, where participants must reflect on the course learning outcomes and provide feedback for course development.

 • Category